 So you’re considering selling your property.
-Before anything else, it is a good idea to sit down and clarify your motivations and draw up a basic time frame for the selling process.
+Before you do anything else, it is a good idea to sit down and clarify your motivations, and then draw up a basic time frame for the selling process.

 Why do you want to sell your property?
-Do you intend to simply find a larger property, or do you plan on moving to another neighborhood, school district, city or state?
-You might think your reasons are obvious, but it would do well to consider the implications of each option for your lifestyle, opportunities, and finances.
+Do you just intend to find a larger property, or do you plan on moving to another neighborhood, school district, city or state?
+You might think your reasons are obvious, but it would be well for you to consider the implications of each option for your lifestyle, opportunities, and finances.
 Being clear about your intentions for selling will make it easier for us to determine the most appropriate option for your specified financial, lifestyle, and real estate goals.

 When Should I Sell?

 You should immediately establish your time frame for selling.
-If you need to sell quickly, we can speed up the process by giving you a complete market analysis and action plan to obtain all of your goals.
-If there is no pressing need to sell immediately, you can sit down with one of our expert real estate agents to thoroughly review the current market conditions and find the most favorable time to sell.
+If you need to sell quickly, we can speed up the process by providing you with a complete market analysis and action plan to obtain all of your goals.
+If there is no pressing need to sell immediately, you can sit down with one of our expert real estate agents to thoroughly review the current market conditions and determine the most favorable time to sell.

 What Is The Market Like?

 When you work with us, you can be sure that you will have our knowledge, expertise and negotiating skills at work for you to arrive at the best market prices and terms.
-We will keep you up-to-date on what is happening in the marketplace and the price, financing, terms and conditions of competing properties.
-With us, you will know exactly how to price and when to sell your property.
+We will keep you up to date on what is happening in the marketplace and the price, financing, terms and conditions of competing properties.
+With us, you will know exactly how to price your property and when to sell it.